Video Conferencing With Zoom

 Recordings can be edited using a program like iMovie.
 Local recordings can be shared by uploading to Google Drive.
 Program teams may wish to request a Google Generic Account for the team’s use.
 These accounts can be requested using the Web Registry.

 Beyond the basic system requirements, we recommend a webcam and a USB headset with a microphone.

 What if I expect more than 300 attendees?

 N.C.
 Cooperative Extension has a license for a large webinar of up to 500 participants.
-Like the Pro accounts, the Webinar license can be requested can be checked out.
-The Large meeting or Webinar license can be reserved by contacting the EIT help desk.
-Someone from Extension Information Technology will call you to confirm the details and set up the webinar and discuss any customizations that you have in mind.
+This license can be reserved on a limited basis during for use during regular business hours by contacting the EIT help desk.
+Someone from Extension Information Technology will call you to confirm the details and coordinate the webinar with you.

 How can I configure someone to be an Alternative Host?